 der TANK - our exhibition space for artistic commissions and students' initiatives.
 Our exhibition space is an extension of the sculpture workshop.
 Its nature is one of testing and giving you the opportunity to see how a space different from your studio, or manner of working, can affect the perception, scale, and whole of your production.
 As the name suggests, it is like a glass cube, fourteen by fourteen by six meters in size.
 The space has several functions.
-Two or three times a year, it serves as a presentation space for commissions by artists who are linked to the program and its subject matter.
-These commissions are important and render the Art Institute as a place where new works are produced and where the process of artists thinking about and making new work is part of the education.
+Two or three times a year, it serves as an exhibition space for commissions by artists who are linked to the program and its subject matter.
+These commissions are important and render the Insitute Art Gender Nature as a place where new works are produced and where the process of artists thinking about and making new work is part of the education.
 To enhance the public sphere, our Institute opens some of our lecture series to the general audience and interested artists.
 This stresses the reality that art institutes are also spaces where new works are produced all the time, and they state to the public the importance of risk-taking and giving support to ideas and artists who may not yet have a space elsewhere.
-These exhibitions coexist with solo and group shows produced by students and with an exhibition series with alumni of the Art Institute.
+These exhibitions coexist with solo and group shows produced by students and with an exhibition series with former students and lecturers of the Insitute Art Gender Nature.
 If available, students can submit proposals to exhibit in der TANK, an opportunity to formalize a work or a series of works.